CourtAPI/courtapi-curl-examples/README.md

 We can see that `entries.content` is empty, so we need to use the `links.pacer-update` endpoint to purchase the claims register from PACER.
-`update-case-claims.sh` will make this request for us (PACER passthrough charges apply)
+`update-case-claims.sh` will make this request for us (PACER pass through charges apply)

 ```shell